KTECeline/DSTR_GroupS/README.md

 # DSTR_GroupS
-cmd to compile all files in cmd: g++ main.cpp helper.cpp arrayMerge.cpp arrayBinary.cpp linkedMerge.cpp linkedBinary.cpp -o jobmatch
+cmd to compile all files in cmd: im in dstr folder now g++ main.cpp helpers.cpp array_merge.cpp array_selection.cpp list_merge.cpp list_selection.cpp -o jobmat

-then to run the program: ./jobmatch
+then to run the program: ./jobmat

 you guys is all placeholders, not the real thing, pls do it on ur own a.